pinojs/pino/docs/help.md

 Pino uses [sonic-boom](https://github.com/mcollina/sonic-boom) to speed up logging.
 Internally, it uses [`fs.write`](https://nodejs.org/dist/latest-v10.x/docs/api/fs.html#fs_fs_write_fd_string_position_encoding_callback) to write log lines directly to a file descriptor.
-On Windows, unicode output is not handled properly in the terminal (both `cmd.exe` and powershell), and as such the output could be visualized incorrectly if the log lines include utf8 characters.
+On Windows, Unicode output is not handled properly in the terminal (both `cmd.exe` and PowerShell), and as such the output could be visualized incorrectly if the log lines include utf8 characters.
 It is possible to configure the terminal to visualize those characters correctly with the use of [`chcp`](https://ss64.com/nt/chcp.html) by